-Our story of this very original and correct L88 begins with the 2nd owner who bought it in ’71 off a used car lot in downtown Los Angeles with 7,500 miles on the odometer.
-He ended up removing the original engine and replaced it with a mechanical fuel injected small block to deal with the gas crunch of ’74.
-And drove it daily.
+Our story of this very original and correct 1968 L88 Corvette begins with the second owner who bought it in 1971 off a used car lot in downtown Los Angeles with 7,500 miles on the odometer.
+He ended up removing the original engine and replaced it with a mechanical fuel injected small block to deal with the gas crunch of 1974 and drove it daily.

 He then ended up selling the original motor (ugh!) for $500.00.
 The car was later put into storage with the intention of someday restoring it.
 But as with many great intentions, he never quite got around to it.

 Fast forward to 2013.
 During the Petersen Automotive Museum’s 60th Anniversary Corvette Show, Mike happened to met the owner.
-From there, it was months of calling him before an actual viewing could take place.
-Like any potential acquisition of an ultra-rare production L88, the thought of buying one starts the adrenaline pumping!
+From there it was months of calling him before an actual viewing could take place.
+Like any potential acquisition of an ultra-rare production L88 Corvette, the thought of buying one starts the adrenaline pumping!

-The viewing was as expected.
-In fact, better than expected!
-The Tank Sticker verified it as an RPO L88 and all the mandatory options that go hand in hand with it.
-Unfortunately, the owner was undecided about wheather he actually wanted to sell it.
+The viewing was as expected, in fact better than expected!
+The Tank Sticker verified it as an RPO L88 Corvette and all the mandatory options that go hand in hand with it.
+Unfortunately, the owner was undecided about whether he actually wanted to sell it.
 The conversation eventually went in the direction of restoring it for him.
 Of course that was fine but Mike’s preference was to own it.